Jaswitha886/Resume-Analyzer/README.md

-# 📄 Resume Analyzer using RAG (with UI & PDF Support)
+# 📄 Resume Analyzer using Multi-Agent RAG (with UI & PDF Support)

 ## 📌 Project Overview

-This project is a **Resume Analyzer** that uses **Retrieval-Augmented Generation (RAG)** to evaluate a candidate’s resume against predefined role expectations.
+This project is a **Resume Analyzer system** built using a **multi-agent architecture** and **Retrieval-Augmented Generation (RAG)**.

-The system:
-- Accepts resumes in **PDF or TXT format**
-- Extracts resume content
-- Compares it with role-specific expectations using RAG
+The application allows users to upload a **resume in PDF or TXT format**, analyzes it against predefined **role expectations**, and generates:

-- Generates structured feedback
+- Structured resume feedback
+- Skill gap analysis
+- Improvement suggestions
+- Interview preparation questions
-- Gives a **final eligibility verdict** (Applicable / Not Applicable)
+- A **final eligibility verdict** (Applicable / Not Applicable)

-The project runs **fully locally** using **Ollama**, without any paid APIs.
+The system runs **fully locally** using **Ollama**, without any paid APIs.

 ---

 ## 🎯 Problem Statement

-Evaluating resumes manually is:
+Manual resume screening is often:
 - Time-consuming
 - Subjective
 - Inconsistent

-This project explores how **AI + RAG** can assist by:
+This project explores how **agentic AI systems + RAG** can assist by providing:
-- Analyzing resumes objectively
-- Identifying strengths and skill gaps
+- Objective evaluation
+- Role-specific feedback
-- Suggesting improvements
+- Explainable decision-making
-- Helping with interview preparation

 ---